priyangshupal/remote-desktop-controller/README.md

 ## Setup

-This project requires a package manager - `yarn` or `node` is recommended.
+This project requires a package manager - `yarn` or `npm` is recommended.

 To install the dependencies, inside the project directory, run: